shawlu95/system-design/examples/design_youtube.md

 - clients: can by any device
 - CDN: streams videos to client
 - API servers:
-  - has its load baalancers
+  - has its load balancers
   - handles authentication
   - metadata CRUD
   - user account management